Don't guess how many miles you travel each week or year. Use our mileage calculator to find out.

 If other colleagues or friends are travelling to the same place, see if you can lift share.
 Remember to check if your insurance policy allows it.
 A small number of policies may specifically exclude carpooling.
 But most should cover you - as long as you’re not making any profit by taking passengers.
 Give your insurer a call to be sure.

 If your employer allows you to, working from home is a great way to reduce your annual mileage.
 Skipping the commute one day a week would reduce your working week mileage by 20%.

 If you have to drive, plan your route.
 The most efficient route will help reduce your miles.
 You can use apps to find the shortest route or the route with the least traffic.

-As well as saving money on fuel and reducing your carbon footprint, you'll also save money on general maintenance.
+As well as spending less on fuel and reducing your carbon footprint, you'll also save money on the general maintenance of your car.

-Your tyres and engine components will last longer, and the general wear and tear will be less extensive which extends the overall life of your vehicle.
+Your tyres and engine components will last longer, and wear and tear on your vehicle will be less extensive which will extend its overall life.

 Follow our economical tips to help cut down fuel use (and keep a little extra money in your pocket):